I may receive a commission for purchases made through product links on this page, but I always stand by my opinions and endorsements!

 What I don’t like

-The big downside of this heater is the price.
-The cost is on the higher side of most electrical tankless water heater brands.
+The big downside of this Tankless water heater is the price.
+The cost is on the higher side of most electrical tankless water heater brands and units.
 Howerver, it is extremely energy efficient and it will pay for its self through the savings it makes on electricity bills.
 Another downsider, It has a high amperage draw of 2 X 50 Amps.
 This might require that you change your electrical panel.

 - Great design that is compact